Princeton, California

-Princeton (formerly, Ket-tee) is a census-designated place in Colusa County, California.
+Princeton (formerly, Ket-tee) is a census-designated place in Colusa County, California, United States.
 It lies at an elevation of 82 feet (25 m).
 Its ZIP code is 95970 and its area code is 530.
 Princeton's population was 309 at the 2020 census.

 History

 Before Euro-American settlers came to the region, Colus Indians inhabited the region.
 The first Euro-American settler in the area around Princeton was John S. Williams, who was sent by Thomas Larkin, the American Consul to Mexico, whose children were given an 44,364 acre land grant from Governor Manuel Micheltorena in 1844.
 Williams built an adobe in 1847 near the abandoned Patwin village of Chah’ de’-he near Princeton and established a successful cattle ranch.

 The first establishment in what became the town proper was a roadhouse called the Sixteen-Mile House, built in 1851.
 In the 1870s grain farming became successful in the region.
 Princeton had a grain warehouse and served as a point where farmers could bring their grain to be shipped by boat to larger markets down river.
 By 1897 Princeton was a small town of 250 people with a number of businesses including a bank, hotel, and grocery store.

 For nearly 130 years Princeton had an operating ferry that connected residents to the community of Afton across the Sacramento River.
 However, it was closed down by Glenn County officials in 1986 due to safety and financial considerations.
 Ferry service temporarily resumed in 1988, with a 50-cent toll to defray maintenance costs, but was ultimately shut down permanently at some point in the late 1990s.
 The remains of the ferry and dock can be found at 39°24'43.3"N 122°00'35.1"W.

 Today, Princeton is probably best known as the home of Farmers Brewing Company, which distributes craft beers regionally.